 We decided to meet the next day because neither of us could make it this evening.
 When I woke up the next morning, every building and storefront was drenched in warm sunlight.
 Each glass pane in every window and the windshields of every car shimmered brilliantly, and as I walked towards the street corner, I felt light-headed and nauseous. —José Mora

 22 October–10 December 2016

 Examining the Premises is a text-based installation made up of three components: ...Continue Reading →

 Trinity Square Video is proud to announce the fifth annual juried student video screening event, Video Fever.

 If you are or have been an undergraduate student at a Toronto or surrounding area post-secondary institution (as far out as London and Kingston) in 2016 and you make videos, you qualify.
 Submissions must be single channel videos under 10 minutes in length and will be selected for screening by the Video Fever jury.
 Videos will be judged solely according to their artistic merit: ...Continue Reading →

 For $200, Trinity Square Video is offering CLUB SKILLS.
 This opportunity is open to new and existing members who are interested in developing their media arts skills.
-To give choice and flexibility (like Netflix or an all-you-can-eat buffet) one price should allow our CLUB SKILLS to take 8 workshops at one low price of $200.
-By simply ...Continue Reading →
+To give choice and flexibility (like Netflix or an all-you-can-eat buffet) one price should allow our CLUB SKILLS to ...Continue Reading →